Remember to cite LawCareers.Net on your application form if you apply to Gordons LLP.

 Who should apply

 Academically our entry standard is a 2.1 degree, though we will take a broader view for those who just miss out.
-In recruiting trainees we are looking to select our solicitors and indeed partners of the future.
-We therefore require committed and loyal trainees who are keen to build a successful career in the region and specifically with us.
+In recruiting trainees we are looking to select our solicitors, and indeed partners, of the future.
+We therefore look for committed and loyal trainees who are keen to build a successful career in the region and specifically with us.
 We offer a broad-based training which gives early and increasing responsibility to trainees in a supportive environment.
-Applicants must therefore be willing to be challenged from week one.
+Applicants must be willing to be challenged from week one.

-The firm takes pride in its ability to build enduring working relationships with clients.
-It is therefore essential that our trainees have the potential to be at ease with clients, able to relate well to them in both a business and social context, and most importantly inspire trust and confidence in the legal advice that they give.
-So interpersonal skills, a professional yet friendly manner and sound commercial awareness are criteria we use to measure the suitability of applicants.
+The firm takes pride in its ability to build enduring working relationships with clients so we look for trainees that have the potential to be at ease with clients, relate well to them in both a business and social context, and most importantly inspire trust and confidence in the legal advice that they give.
+Interpersonal skills, a professional yet friendly manner and sound commercial awareness are key criteria we use to measure the suitability of applicants.

 The training contract consists of four six-month seats, which usually includes commercial property, corporate and a litigation-based department.
 During the second year of the training contract trainees are able to express their preference of department and we try to accomodate these requests where possible.
-Trainees spend time at both Leeds and Bradford offices, and are actively encouraged to get involved in marketing, networking, training and other events hosted by the firm and/or clients.
-The environment is supportive and friendly, with trainees having regular meetings with their supervisors to ensure their progress.
+Trainees are actively encouraged to get involved in marketing, networking, training and other events hosted by the firm and/or clients.
+The environment is supportive and friendly, with trainees allocated mentors to help settle them into firm life and regular meetings with their supervisors to ensure their progress.

-The firm provides up to £10,000 in sponsorship towards LPC course fees.
+The firm provides up to £10,000 in sponsorship towards LPC and SQE course fees.

 - Commercial property